Rosalina121/krem-bun/README.md

 Yes, this is not a video, but real-time React fuckery.

 Waiting screen that looks and animates like Sims 2 loading Lot screen.
+The difference is the font, as Benguiat Gothic Std is the game font, but it's paid so can't really share it I guess, so it uses [Comic Relief](https://github.com/loudifier/Comic-Relief) as Sims 1 views.

 Icons are just React-Icons for now, all specified in an array so can be changed.